The current system is not suitably designed to address global problems

 - They pass on the cost of permits to their customers.

 Whether the permits are distributed to people equally or auctioned with the net proceeds being distributed equally, the point is that low fossil fuel users will benefit more than they lose in higher fuel prices.
-Hence the contribution a global Cap and Share or Cap and Dividend scheme would make towards reducing inequality.
+Hence the a global Cap and Share or Cap and Dividend scheme would make a significant contribution towards reducing inequality.

 This is the simplest way to make sure the necessary reductions in global fossil fuel emissions are achieved because there are far fewer suppliers than users.
 An upstream cap involves issuing permits to far fewer licensees than a scheme controlling various classes of user further downstream (as the European Emissions Trading System currently does).
 The reason it is also the most certain way to make sure that the required reductions in emissions are achieved is that it impacts directly on total global supply and hence automatically on total global emissions.
 Unlike a carbon tax, it does not depend on volatile market forces to achieve the reduction in emissions called for by climate science, though because it will increase the price of fossil fuels it should be equally effective in incentivising change towards a zero-carbon economy.

-The body administering a global scheme would invite all nation-state governments to play their part in policing the scheme by passing laws or making regulations banning the introduction of fossil fuels into their respective jurisdictions without a permit issued by the global body and enforcing these by giving the necessary instructions to their customs or other officials.
+The body administering CapGlobalCarbon would invite all nation-state governments to play their part in policing the scheme by passing laws or making regulations banning the introduction of fossil fuels into their respective jurisdictions without a permit issued by the global body and enforcing these by giving the necessary instructions to their customs or other officials.
 As a first step, partnerships could be formed between Global North and Global South countries to implement Cap and Share schemes together, and these could then be scaled up to include other countries.

 The paper mentioned above advocated an upstream cap system for the European Union Trading Scheme but the authors went on to point out that there would be several advantages in a global upstream cap system.
 This is what they wrote: